Scotty McCreery Weds Gabi Dugal In The Mountains Of North Carolina

 “We haven’t moved in together yet.
 I’m living with my guys and she’s living with one of her best friends.
 I love my guys, but it’ll be much nicer coming back from the road and seeing my wife instead of three motley dudes!”

 How soon will there be the pitter-patter of little baby feet running around in the McCreery household?
-According to ET, it may be a little while before that happens.
+According to Entertainment Tonight, it may be a little while before that happens.
 There may be the wagging of little tails instead.
 Scotty mentioned that they would like to get a couple of dogs first before they start a human family.